awsdocs/amazon-eks-user-guide/doc_source/cni-network-policy.md

      1. Enter the JSON key `"enableNetworkPolicy":` and value `"true"` in **Configuration values**\.
 The resulting text must be a valid JSON object\.
 If this key and value are the only data in the text box, surround the key and value with curly braces `{}`\.

-        The following example has network policy feature enabled, the network policy logs sent to Amazon CloudWatch Logs, and the metrics and health probes are set to the default port numbers:
+        The following example has network policy feature enabled, the network policy logs enabled, the network policy logs sent to Amazon CloudWatch Logs, and the metrics and health probes are set to the default port numbers:

      ```
      {
          "enableNetworkPolicy": "true",
          "nodeAgent": {
+             "enablePolicyEventLogs": "true",
              "enableCloudWatchLogs": "true",
              "healthProbeBindAddr": "8163",
              "metricsBindAddr": "8162"